stanbar/stasbar-app/README.md

  * Select module "app" in the run configuration settings
  * Run the configuration
  * Select the emulator or connected device, as normal

+### Deploying on heroku
+ * `./gradlew buildAndCopyWebapp` build webApp and copy webapp to ktor static assets
+ * `heroku container:push web` build an image and push it to Container Registry
+ * `heroku container:release web` release the image to the app

 ### Licences
 ```